-Once it became clear that Josef Stalin wanted to push communist ideas as far as his armies could carry it, the leaders in the West had the hard job of deciding what to do.
+Once it became clear that Josef Stalin wanted to push communism as far as his armies could carry it, the leaders in the West had the hard job of deciding what to do.
 No one wanted to let Stalin have his way.
-Too many lives had been lost protecting freedom and democracy during the huge struggle of World War II to simply walk away and let the Soviets erase those wins.
-But, the world was tired of war, so short of continuing the struggle on the battlefield, how else could the West stand up to growing communism?
+Too many lives had been lost protecting freedom and democracy during World War II to just walk away and let the Soviets erase those wins.
+But the world was tired of war, so unless they fought the Soviets, how else could the West stop communism from spreading?

-Containment, the solution the United States settled on, meant that there was not another war – it made the Cold War cold instead of hot – but was containment the best choice?
+Containment, the solution the United States picked, meant that there was not another war.
+Containment made the Cold War cold instead of hot but was containment the best choice?

 CONTAINMENT AND THE MARSHALL PLAN

-When the Soviet Red Army began the long, slow process of pushing back the German army, it took over the small Baltic States of Estonia, Latvia and Lithuania along the Baltic Sea into the Soviet Union.
+When the Soviet Red Army began the long, slow process of pushing back the German army, it took over the small countries of Estonia, Latvia and Lithuania along the Baltic Sea.
 As they went, communist armies took control of the governments of Romania and Bulgaria.
-By the fall of 1945, it was clear that the Soviet-supported communists had complete control of Poland, breaking the Yalta promise of free and fair elections there.
+By the fall of 1945, it was clear that the Soviet-supported communists had complete control of Poland.
 It was only a matter of time before Hungary and Czechoslovakia fell under Soviet control.

-When Josef Stalin ordered the creation of a communist governments that would follow orders from him in the controlled area of Germany, the West began to panic.
-How many dominoes would fall?
-American leaders saw the people of a continent greatly damaged by war looking for strong leaders and help.
-If communists provided the help they needed, they may turn to Stalin and communism.
-Europe was ripe for revolution.
+Western countries began to panic when Joseph Stalin ordered the creation of a communist government in East Germany.
+American leaders saw that the people of Europe were looking for strong leaders and needed help to recover from the war.
+If communists gave them the help they needed, they may turn to Stalin and choose communism.
 Would the Soviets get all of Germany?
 What about Italy and France?
 President Truman wanted to stop this from happening.

-Since the American people were tired from war and did not want to send troops into Eastern Europe to take land away from Stalin’s Red Army, fighting the Soviet Union would have been impossible.
-Instead, George Kennan of the State Department suggested a new way: the policy of containment.
+Americans were tired from fighting World War II and did not want to send soldiers into Eastern Europe to take land away from Stalin’s Red Army, so fighting the Soviet Union would have been impossible.
+Instead, George Kennan of the State Department suggested a different plan.
+His idea was called containment.

-In places where communism might to grow, American money would be used to stop it.
-By strongly supporting freely elected governments, the United States might be able to contain communism within its current borders.
-This policy became known as the Truman Doctrine as the President described his plans to Congress.
+In places where communism might grow, American money would be used to stop it.
+By supporting freely elected governments, the United States might be able to contain communism where it was already but stop it from spreading.
+Using American money in this was became known as the Truman Doctrine.

-Greece and Turkey were the first nations falling into crisis that had not been directly occupied by the Soviet Army.
-Both countries were about to be taken over by Soviet-supported fighters.
-Truman decided to draw a line in the sand.
-In March 1947, he asked Congress to spend $400 million to send to these two nations in the form of military and economic help.
-Within two years the help from America had helped fix the Greek and Turkish economies and helped restart law and order.
-The communist threat passed as people began to view democracy and the free market system promoted by the United States as the road to peace and a good economy.
+Greece and Turkey were the first countries in danger of being taken over by communist leaders.
+They had not been occupied by the Soviet Army, but both countries were about to be taken over by Soviet-supported fighters.
+Truman decided to act.
+In March 1947, he asked Congress for $400 million to send to these two countries to help their armies and businesses.
+In just two years, the help from America had fixed the Greek and Turkish economies and helped restart law and order.
+The people began to see democracy and the free market system of the United States as the road to peace and a good economy instead of communism.

-Emergency aid to Turkey and Greece worked to fix those two nations, but all of Europe was damaged by the war.
+Emergency help for Turkey and Greece worked to fix those two countries, but all of Europe was damaged by the war.
 The war had ruined farms and destroyed roads and bridges.
-The people of the entire continent were in need.
-On June 5, 1947, Secretary of State George Marshall announced the European Recovery Program.
-To avoid making the Soviet Union angry, Marshall announced that the purpose of sending aid to Western Europe was only to help people, not to fight communism, and even offered aid to the communist countries in the East, but Stalin refused.
+The people of the whole continent were in need.
+In 1947, Secretary of State George Marshall announced the European Recovery Program, which would do for all of Europe what had been done for Greece and Turkey.
+To avoid making the Soviet Union angry, Marshall said that the purpose of sending money to Western Europe was only to help people, not to fight communism, and even offered to give money to the communist countries in the East, but Stalin refused.
 He knew that American money could change the hearts and minds of the people in his half of Europe the same way it had in Greece and Turkey.
-In the end, congress approved Truman’s request of $17 billion over four years to be sent to Great Britain, France, West Germany, Italy, the Netherlands and Belgium.
+In the end, congress agreed to spend $ 17 billion over four years in Great Britain, France, West Germany, Italy, the Netherlands and Belgium.

 Primary Source: Editorial Cartoon